kamikat/feedo/README.md

   --follow | sh
 ```

-This snippet watches an RSS stream of a RSS subscription and add new tasks to aria2 using [abt](https://github.com/kamikat/abt)
+This snippet watches an RSS stream of a RSS subscription and add new tasks to aria2 using [abt](https://github.com/kamikat/abt).

+**WARNING** take a trust-worthy source before pipe anything generated into a shell!!!

 ## License